Top 5 Java Distributions: A Comprehensive Comparison

 Installation

-The “best” Java distribution depends heavily on your specific needs, resources, and the nature of your projects.
+The ideal Java distribution depends on your project’s goals, resources, and technical needs:

 1. Oracle JDK: https://www.oracle.com/java/technologies/javase-jdk11-downloads.html